fair-ease/book-general-architecture/book/02-data-access/01-server-side/04-OpenEO.md

 Examind offers different processes ('basic building blocks') for creating workflows.
-These include operations from the openEO standard, such as "load" and "save" to respectively load data into the graph and save the result in a format (e.g. GeoTIFF or NetCDF).
+These include operations from the openEO standard, such as `load` and `save` to respectively load data into the graph and save the result in a format (e.g. GeoTIFF or NetCDF).
 Examind also offers a list of mathematical operations, on numbers or coverages (e.g. multiplying the values of a coverage by a value), and other specific